Sone996/News_Blog/README.md

 # News_Blog
-This was made as project for college
+This was made as project for college, for class Programming of WEB Aplications